shuqingzai/carbon/README.md

 #### Introduction

-A simple, semantic and developer-friendly time package for `golang`, `100%` unit test coverage, doesn't depend on `any` third-party library and has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go")
+A simple, semantic and developer-friendly time package for `golang`, `100%` unit test coverage, doesn't depend on `any` third-party package and has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go")

 #### Repository